jafingerhut/core.btree-vector/doc/intro.md

 ### Definitions of some terms related to B-trees

-These definitions need not be understood immediately.
-Feel free to skip over them and come back as and when you need them.
+Feel free to skip over these definitions and come back as and when you need them.
 I wanted to keep them together in this document.
 Examples of all of these definitions are in the next section.

 For trees satisfying (I3), we can define the _height_ of a node as the number of edges in any path from the node down to a leaf node.
 For